Gerber Crisis Hook Review

 A single bevel cutting edge is protected by a blunt hook to prevent cutting anything that you want to remain in one piece.

-Finally, the Gerber Crisis Hook Knife comes with a plastic friction sheath that can attach to MOLLE gear with a plastic strap.
+Finally, the Gerber Crisis Hook comes with a plastic friction sheath that can attach to MOLLE gear with a plastic strap.

 The larger size of the Gerber Crisis Hook Knife makes it easier to handle than many of the other emergency strap cutting knives out there.
 In testing, it did a great job cutting through belts, clothing, wiring, and zip ties.
 This makes me believe that it would have no problem cutting plate carrier straps and seatbelts, as well as boots and shoelaces.